 This rescue & rehabilitation center specializes in managing chronic injuries and permanent disabilities, as well as regular spay drives and community education.

-Experience the magic of Costa Rica while helping it’s feathered, furry and scaly residents.
-Volunteers stay on-site and spend most of their session in the animal hospital caring for sick and juvenile animals with the full-time vet, but also have an opportunity to assist with husbandry tasks for a wide variety of exotic species in…
+Experience the magic of Costa Rica while helping its feathered, furry and scaly residents.
+Volunteers have an opportunity to assist with husbandry tasks for a wide variety of exotic species in the sanctuary then spend most of their session in the animal hospital caring for sick and juvenile animals with the full-time vet.

 This small animal clinic & sanctuary strives to mitigate animal suffering with an ongoing spay/neuter campaign, street dog rescue & rehabilitation project, and community education for the humane treatment of all animals.